simonwoerpel/eijc18/2018-03-19_filter-csv-files-based-on-column.md

 **tl;dr**
 1. create a txt-file with the patterns in it, one per line
-2. grep for the patterns in this file via `grep -fF ids.txt bigcsv.csv`
+2. grep for the patterns in this file via `grep -Ff ids.txt bigcsv.csv`

 Recently, [a colleague of mine](https://twitter.com/notknut) found nice data that was very useful for an [investigation we are working